 For additional information, please visit Matt Huenerfauth's homepage, located at http://huenerfauth.ist.rit.edu/.

-Matt Huenerfauth is an associate professor at the Rochester Institute of Technology (RIT) in the Department of Information Sciences and Technologies.
-He joined RIT in 2014 after eight years as a faculty member at the City University of New York, where he was a tenured associate professor of computer science and linguistics.
+Matt Huenerfauth is a professor at the Rochester Institute of Technology (RIT) in the Department of Information Sciences and Technologies.

-His research is in the areas of computer accessibility and assistive technology for people with disabilities, natural language processing (NLP), human computer interaction (HCI), and the computational linguistics of American Sign Language (ASL).
-His research projects have focused on the design and experimental evaluations of linguistic and assistive technology for people with disabilities, including technology for automatically synthesizing animations of ASL.
+His research is in the areas of computer accessibility and assistive technology for people with disabilities, natural language processing (NLP), and human computer interaction (HCI).
+His research focuses on the design and experimental evaluations of linguistic and assistive technology for people who are Deaf or Hard of Hearing.

 In addition, he currently serves as the:

 - Ph.D.
 (2006) & M.S.E.
 (2004) in Computer and Information Science from the University of Pennsylvania

 - M.Sc.
 (2002) in Computer Science from the University College Dublin, National University of Ireland